OUR STAFF

 Dave Hunt values the intersection of the non-profit, public, and private sectors and is pleased to bring his passion and commitment to mental health to NAMI Clackamas.

-GARY MARSCHKE | OUTREACH & DEVELOPMENT COORDINATOR
+GARY MARSCHKE | OUTREACH & DEVELOPMENT MANAGER

 A native of Buffalo NY and Portland resident since 1985, Gary has lived in the Concordia neighborhood since 1988.
 After more than 25 years in media, publishing, and consulting; he launched an encore career in 2000 recruiting volunteers and managing community projects.
 He launched an encore marriage in 1989, has two daughters, a stepson, and three grandchildren.